 - Close the lid and cook on low for 5 hours or until chicken is cooked through.

-- 1 package of 12-16 oz turkey or chicken sausage, sliced I used Johnsonville Chicken with Apple
+- 1 package of 12-16 oz turkey or chicken sausage, sliced (I used Johnsonville Chicken Sausage with Apples)

 - 1 medium butternut squash, prepared (see below)